 Exchange rate: how much you get for your money in another currency

-Have the money available in your bank account
+Have the funds available in your bank account

 Have the account details you wish to send the money to